maciej-ka/js-kids/README.md

 ### Js for kids
-Tiny lib to read, write and say as simple as possible.
+Read, write and say a string as simple as possible.
-Meant to introduce kids to programming without a need of:
+Made for teaching kids programming.
-- long method invocations
+- no long method invocations
-- async/await
+- no async/await

 #### Example
 ```javascript